HealthInfo Aoraki-South Canterbury

 HealthInfo recommends the following pages

-This page explains how myeloma happens, and the different types.
-It also has a link to a PDF booklet with more details about myeloma.
+This page explains how myeloma happens and the different types.
+It also has a link to a booklet with more details about myeloma.

-Detailed information about myeloma, including treatment, symptoms, and the course of myeloma.
+Detailed information about myeloma, including treatment and symptoms.
 It includes videos of interviews with myeloma experts, patients, and carers.

 Review key: HILEU-52883